Note: It may take up to 15 mins to add your AWS Cloud Account in Cloudnosys.

 - Complete the setup by clicking Test Connection and you have set up your AWS Cloud Account!

-Congratulations! you’re all set to get the insight of the risks & vulnerabilities in your AWS account/(s) and protect your environment.
+Congratulations!
+You’re all set to get insight into the risks & vulnerabilities in your AWS account/(s) and protect your environment.

 What’s Next… #

-As you configured your AWS account with Cloudnosys, we highly recommend you to implement the following advance features to get the most comprehensive protection of your environment:
+As you configure your AWS account with Cloudnosys, we highly recommend you implement the following advanced features to get the most comprehensive protection of your environment:

 - EagleEye (Real-time threat detection)